 Albumin is an important component of the extracellular fluid compartment.
 It's a large protein molecule that exists in higher concentrations in the interstitial versus intravascular spaces.
 However, it isn't able to freely cross the capillary membranes, and therefore helps to maintain adequate colloid pressure to hold water in the intravascular space and retain effective circulating volume.
-Albumin plays an important role in fluid resuscitation; however, it isn't often a first choice secondary to its their hypovolemic state.
-Patients can present with a fluid deficit secondary to various medical and or environmental conditions.
-Hypovolemia is best understood when classified as relative secondary to internal fluid shifts as well as insensible losses or absolute secondary to a direct, quantifiable, and usually measurable loss.
+Albumin plays an important role in fluid resuscitation; however, it isn't often a coexist in certain clinical conditions as well.
+A patient who's relatively hypovolemic may have adequate volume; however, it doesn't remain or presently exist in the intravascular space.
+In other words, it isn't effective circulating volume.
+Examples include patients with open abdomens, those in septic or distributive shock, and patients first choice secondary to its cost and availability.
+This is important to take into consideration when deciding which kind of fluid will be most beneficial during initial stages of fluid resuscitation.